-The school's SENCO and Headteacher have both achieved The National Award for SENCOs.
+The schools SENDCO has achieved The National Award for SENCOs.
 All staff within school go through a continual process of enhancing their Professional Development through a variety of CPD, which is recorded internally.

 5.10 Securing equipment and facilities

 The school works closely with recommended agencies or charities to secure additional funding, technology or equipment to meet the needs of individual pupils.
 If training is required to ensure successful usage, this is implemented in a timely manner to ensure effective provision is in place.